jakeseaton/aerocene/README.md

 `time python trial1.py <pages> <page_size>`

-Trial 2 does not work in development mode.
+Trial 2 does not work in development mode, it requires a production deployment

+Trial 3 tests the adversarial server.
+You need to have the server and dynamodb running locally for it to work

+`sls dynamodb start --migrate`

+Separate terminal:

+`sls wsgi serve`

+Separate terminal:

+`time python trial3.py <endpoint>`

 ## Step 5: Deploy Production build